gossip-ink/gossip/README.md

 ## Delivery a presentation

-In order to hold audience's intersts and help presenter communicate the structure of a presetation to the audience, Gossip uses some cool but meaningful switch animation and a *Word Cloud* mode.
+In order to hold audience's interests and help presenter communicate the structure of a presentation to the audience, Gossip uses some cool but meaningful switch animation and a *Word Cloud* mode.

 ### Switch animation: Zoom in, Zoom out, Rotate